protocolguild/documentation/docs/03-onchain-architecture.md

 The multisigs’ signers are not disclosed publicly, and are rotated regularly.

-The aim is to reduce reliance on multisigs over time, to replace them with the DAO or other more trustless alternatives as the become available.
+The aim is to reduce reliance on multisigs over time, to replace them with the DAO or other more trustless alternatives as they become available.

 ## 3.2 Future Updates